A Layer By Layer Look at Hybrid Mattresses

 Connected coils also prohibits close contouring in the mattress’s upper layers and makes even weight distribution impossible.
 As a result, you feel the most pressure on the heavier parts of your body, like your hips, spine, and shoulders.
 Traditional innerspring systems often cause soreness in these critical areas.

 Today, many coil and hybrid mattresses use a system of individually-wrapped springs rather than interconnected coils.
-Also known as encased or pocketed coils, individually-wrapped coils stand independently, and each spring comes wrapped in a fabric sleeve.
+Also known as encased coils, individually-wrapped coils stand independently, and each spring comes wrapped in a fabric sleeve.

 For example, the coils in the zone that sits directly underneath your hips can be tensioned to provide more resistance and support.
 You’ll often see an edge support zone around the mattress perimeter as well.